stuomas/bridge-map-view/README.md

    - It has been reported that only the per-user folders work, so I suggest trying that first.
 E.g. for Windows `C:\Users\<USERNAME>\AppData\Roaming\Adobe\CEP\extensions`
 3. Copy the `nativeEventForwarder.jsx` script to the Startup Scripts folder of Bridge.
 You can find the path from Edit → Preferences → Startup Scripts → Reveal My Startup Scripts
 4. (Re)start Bridge
-5. Open extension from Window → Extensions → MapView
+5. Open extension from Window → Extensions → Map

 ## Usage